-By tradition, only those born into the royal family can use “prince” or “princess” before their name and, other than the Prince of Wales—presumably to show his primacy—they are officially known by other titles: Prince William is the Duke of Cambridge, for example, and Prince Harry is reportedly to be named the Duke of Sussex on his wedding day.
+By tradition, only those born into the royal family can use “prince” or “princess” before their name and, other than the Prince of Wales—presumably to show his primacy—they are officially known by other titles: Prince William is the Duke of Cambridge, for example, and Prince Harry is named the Duke of Sussex on his wedding day.

 Even though many people refer to “Princess Diana” or “Princess Kate,” the title of princess should properly come after their names, since they were not born into the royal family; they are officially referred to as “Diana, Princess of Wales” and, for Kate, “Princess William of Wales."

 After royalty comes nobility, and these titles also derive from their French antecedents.
 The five noble ranks, in descending order, are: